Byron Kubert

 I started TeamCraft on a simple idea: the hardest technical leadership problems don't always need a full-time hire.
 They need the right person, in deep enough, for long enough — and then a clean exit.

-My whole career has been the problems that sit between things — hardware and software, people and systems, engineering and the business.
-I've been through enough to be fluent in all those languages.
+In hindsight, most of my career has been fitting together things that don't naturally fit together: hardware and software, people and systems, engineering and the business.
+I've been through enough to have seen a lot of the ways to make those connections work, and I've also seen a lot of ways to make those connections not work.
 So many problems just fade away when I can connect two people who are speaking, living, and experiencing different sides of the same coin.

 Based in Denver.
 Working remotely with companies everywhere.